PaxalsDisipler/TTK4145-Examprep/scheduling.md

  **This clearly violate our predefined priority-ordering: `priority inversion`!**

- There are two variants of the priority inversion problem. **Bounded priority inversion** is simply the situation where a lower priority task gets to run because it hold a lock that a higher priority task have blocked on.
+ There are two variants of the priority inversion problem. **Bounded priority inversion** is simply the situation where a lower priority task gets to run because it holds a lock that a higher priority task have blocked on.
 This would equal the example above if you were to remove the `T2` task.
 The duration of the priority inversion would then be given by the time spent in the `critical section` of the low priority task.
 Bounded priority inversion is generally not a big deal as long as the low-priority task executes in a timely manner.

  **Unbounded priority inversion** may as the name implies last for an indefinite amount of time, and can completely starve the higher priority task, and is a far more severe situation.
 The example above illustrates this.
 If there were several intermediate priority tasks the scheduler might jump back and forth between these for any arbitrary amount of time, effectively completely killing the high priority task.